 The per capita income in Jenkintown in 2018 was $56,165, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $224,660 for a family of four.
 However, Jenkintown contains both very wealthy and poor people as well.

-Jenkintown is a somewhat ethnically-diverse borough.
+Jenkintown is a very ethnically-diverse borough.
 The people who call Jenkintown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jenkintown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jenkintown include German, Italian, English, and Polish.
+Important ancestries of people in Jenkintown include Irish, German, English, Italian, and Polish.

 The most common language spoken in Jenkintown is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Persian.